-How to read Glossary Capital works program definitions Income and expense definitions elivering Maitland's Future | Operational Plan 2025/26
+How to read Glossary Capital works program definitions Income and expense definitions

 How to read

 Showcases our Delivery Program and is aligned to the priorities from Maitland's Future.
 It represents the priorities, informing strategies, services and assets that will help support the delivery of our vision for a connected city with thriving communities.